DalmasN/animal_classifier/README.md

 ## Setup http-server
   1. Stand in root folder (animal_classifier)
   2. Open a terminal,
-  3. Run following command: `cd server && http-server -o -c-1 --cors`
+  3. Run following command: `cd server && http-server --cors`
   4. To inspect files in server go to one of following addresses:
        * http://localhost:8080
        * http://127.0.0.1:8080